zeromicro/go-zero/readme.md

 1. install goctl

    `goctl`can be read as `go control`. `goctl` means not to be controlled by code, instead, we control it.
 The inside `go` is not `golang`.
-At the very beginning, I was expecting it to help us improve the productivity, and make our lives easier.
+At the very beginning, I was expecting it to help us improve productivity, and make our lives easier.

    ```shell
    # for Go 1.15 and earlier